swcarpentry/r-novice-gapminder/reference.md

 - `library(tidyr)`
 - '?gather' convert data from *wide* to *long* format.
 - '?spread' convert data from *long* to *wide* format.
-- '?seprarate' split a single value into multiple values.
+- '?separate' split a single value into multiple values.
-- '?unite' merge multipe values into a single value.
+- '?unite' merge multiple values into a single value.

 ## [Defensive Programming](15-wrap-up.html)